This article is updated annually and was last updated in March 2023.

 Large Retail Space in Lockhart

-Plum Creek Plaza is a freestanding retail center in Lockhart, which holds 25,412 sf of space.
+Plum Creek Plaza is a freestanding retail center in Lockhart, which holds 25,412 square feet of space.
 The center brings dining, shopping, and fitness experiences to the residents of Lockhart.

-Located down the street, another retail center in town includes the Woodland Village strip with 19,500 sf of retail and office space.
-Lockhart offers Walmart Supercenter, H-E-B and Walgreens along Colorado street for its residents and visitors.
+Located down the street, another retail center in town includes the Woodland Village strip with 19,500 square feet of retail and office space.
+Lockhart offers Walmart Supercenter, H-E-B, and Walgreens along Colorado street for its residents and visitors.

 Large Office Space in Lockhart

 Once completed, 1126 S. Colorado St. will be one of Lockhart’s largest office projects.
-This office property has 22,500 sf of space and is located right next to US-183.
+This office property has 22,500 square feet of space and is located right next to US-183.

 The City of Lockhart is at the center of opportunities for jobs, economic diversification, and capital investment in Central Texas.
 Only 30 minutes from Austin and an hour from San Antonio, Lockhart is taking advantage of its superior transportation infrastructure, which positions the city for major growth.
 Even as the town begins to grow, it maintains a healthy economy with its personality and cultural integrity in place.